Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 `nohup python data_generation/scripts/numpy_merge_ecor.py > 2>&1 &`

-We further used the custom R script `data_generation/scripts/Ecor72_averaging_locusDP.ipynb` to calculate the average read depth per locus for each strain as the sum of reads per nucleotide for a locus divided by the locus length.
+We further used the custom R notebook `data_generation/scripts/Ecor72_averaging_locusDP.ipynb` to calculate the average read depth per locus for each strain as the sum of reads per nucleotide for a locus divided by the locus length.

 *3-Calulating the locus-level DP threshold associated with the presence/absence of a locus* Finally, in the R notebook `data_generation/scripts/ECOR72_and_DP_threshold_analysis.Rmd` we assessed locus read depth patterns in relation to the loci's presence-absence status by integrating read depth and presence-absence data for each locus across all 72 ECOR strains.